EliahKagan/subaudit/README.md

 ### The `subaudit.listening` context manager

-The best way to use subaudit is usually the `subaudit.listening` context manager.
+The best way to use subaudit is usually the `listening` context manager.

 ```python
 import subaudit